-For Mennonite colleges or universities that offer matching grants: if you submit your application by January 1 of the year you plan to start coursework, the college or university for which you request notification will be done so by March 1, as per their deadline.

-Name: Date program begins:

-List educational programs to which you have applied (or plan to) and indicate which, if any, of these you want the scholarship committee to notify of this scholarship:

-Briefly describe your intended course of study:

-Describe how your goals incorporate the scholarship criteria:

-Is there anything else you would like the committee to know about your Christian faith, career interests or life goals as we consider your application?
+For Mennonite colleges or universities that offer matching grants: if you submit your application by January 1 of the year you plan to start coursework, the college or university for which you request notification will be done so b y March 1, as per their deadline.
+Name: Date program begins: List educational programs to which y these you want the scholarship comm you have applied (or plan to) and indicate which, if any, of nittee to notify of this scholarship: Driefly describe your intended course a of study: Briefly describe your intended course e of study: Describe how your goals incorporate the scholarship criteria: , , the committee to know about your Christian faith, career your application?
 (Use extra pages as needed.)

-Signature of applicant

-Date of application
+Signature of applicant Date of application